saramasarone/saramasarone.github.io/README.md

 This challenge aimed to help CatsAi better serve their client (a large wholesaler) to estimate bakery orders to reduce waste and under delivery.
 The main tasks were to predict high-street sales based on meteorological factors and apply explainability techniques to effectively communicate their outputs to the client.
 Our research questions we wanted to answer were:

 1. Which features are predictive of sales (i.e. orders placed to the warehouse)?
 2. Powerful predictive models are often difficult to interpret.
 Can we explain which features are important to a business owner?
+(XAI)

 - [Tutorial for Apocrita (QMUL's cluster)](https://github.com/saramasarone/Running-kallisto-on-Apocrita) (2020) Developed a tutorial to help other researchers at QMUL to use array jobs on the cluster and speed up their analyses.